Prachi-Sharma-git/NetworkScanner/README.md

 # NetworkScanner
-It scans the Network and return the IP Address, MAC Address and Vendor of NIC Card of the Active Hosts.
+It scans the Network and returns the IP Address, MAC Address and Vendor of NIC Card of the Active Hosts.